kubeflow/website/content/docs/gke/deploy/deploy-ui.md

 <li> The default GKE zone is us-central-1a.
 Use the dropdown to select the zone you want.</li>
 <li> The Kubeflow version cannot be changed currently.</li>
  </ul>

-Note: The three buttons at the bottom of the form are:
+</br>Note: The three buttons at the bottom of the form are:
 <li> **Create Deployment**: Click this to deploy your Kubeflow project.</li>
 <li>**Port Forward**:  Click this to access Google Kubernetes Engine (GKE) for running the newly created kubeflow cluster.</li>
 <li> **View YAML**: Click this to display the deployment YAML details in a new popup box, as shown below:</li><!--LMK if there is more PII in YAML code that i should remove-->